jjam912/note_utility/RULES.md

 3. ~~Append notes by parsing new content.~~

 Too hard to implement; just copy your .nu file to your original note file, and then add/remove what you need.

+# Quiz Rules:

+## Terms and Definitions:

+The quiz revolves around notes that are pairs - those who have a separator that distinguish between term and definition.
+Any notes that are not pairs have no use in the quiz module, aside from headings.
+With your terms and definitions, you can tell the quiz to either ask you to define the term, or to guess the term given its definition.
+Once the quiz gives you the answer (definition or term), you can mark the term as correct or incorrect, which you can later review.

+A standard procedure of quizzing is to cycle through all of the terms, marking each one of them correct or incorrect as you answer them, and then reviewing all of the ones you got incorrect until you memorize them.

+## Use of Headings in Quiz:

+Headings help you decide which group of notes you want to study.
+If you only want to study a single chapter out of many, then you can simply select that chapter to quiz yourself on without worrying about the other notes.

+## Options:

+Several options are available to help you customize your quizzing session.
+Among them include:

+* Randomization
+* Custom formatting of question and answer
+* Selecting specific headings to study from
+* Tracking of correct and incorrect answers